 We want you to continue to be involved.
 We will regularly update you on the Programme’s progress and share information resources through these web pages, The Actuary, Newsletters and email – please lookout for opportunities to be get involved and help shape the future.

 If you have questions, suggestions, or require additional information, please contact LCP@actuaries.org.uk.
 We will use these questions to create a regularly updated set of Frequently Asked Questions where all members can benefit from your thoughts, suggestions and questions.
 They will be shared on our Programme FAQ page.

 We are working with our individual subject review teams to formally review our pre-Associateship syllabus.
 This will include reflection on feedback and learning from Curriculum 19 and assessment of the detailed technical content for relevance in an evolving profession.
-An oversight group will also shortly be established to look more broadly across the curriculum, including its structure and the specific demands of studying certain modules.
+An oversight group has been established to look more broadly across the curriculum, including its structure and the specific demands of studying certain modules.

-This work will be informed by a major piece of independent research to identify the future needs for the curriculum, beginning in April 2021.
-A wide range of stakeholders will be engaged to ensure that this represents the voice and needs of you and your employers, ranging from individual members and employers in established and new employment areas, to recruiters, accredited university partners, and other global actuarial associations.
+This work is being informed by a major piece of independent research to identify the future needs for the curriculum.
+It commenced in May 2021 and a wide range of stakeholders have been engaged to ensure that this represents the voice and needs of you and your employers, ranging from individual members and employers in established and new employment areas to recruiters, accredited university partners, and other global actuarial associations.

 The project work will also inform a new competency framework of skills and knowledge gained by completing our Associate qualification.
 This will provide employers and other interested parties with clear evidence of the competencies and capabilities of our Associate members.